Fellow Since 1999

 CITURNA Producciones en Cine y Video e Imaginario

-This profile was prepared when Adelaida Trujillo was elected to the Ashoka Fellowship in 1999.
+This description of Adelaida Trujillo's work was prepared when Adelaida Trujillo was elected to the Ashoka Fellowship in 1999.

 Adelaida Trujillo is introducing high quality educational television programming for children in Colombia.